 - Withdrawal or transfer

-PDF versions of the procedures and regulations will be available on your USB pen drive.
-However, note that these may change from time to time.
+Please note that the regulations may change from time to time.
 If in doubt about any of the regulations contact the Distance Learning Administration Team.

 Our postgraduate modules are sub-divided into 'units' which are particular areas of study relating to the module.
 There are usually 15 units to each module, with a few exceptions, such as Research Methods and Research Dissertation.

 For each unit we provide a unit guide.
 In some cases the guide itself contains all we require you to study for its topic, with recommendations for further reading.
 In other cases it is a point of navigation to other resources too, ranging from academic texts, videos, webinars, recorded lectures and other learning 'assets', depending on the nature of the subject.
 Technical units are copiously illustrated to support your learning.

 Trial unit guides

 Here we provide a trial unit guide so you can get a clearer idea of what one looks like.